 Praise for The Scarlet Key

 “Just wanted to let you know how much I enjoyed ‘The Scarlet Key’.
 I didn’t know what to expect … but I just loved it.
 I couldn’t put it down and read it in one day – the twists and turns of the story didn’t allow me to put it down.”
-Wendy 2016
+Wendy

 “Set in Brisbane, many of the locations in ‘The Scarlet Key’ are familiar to me and those that aren’t, are so well described that I feel I could find my way there blindfolded.
 The characters are a real mixed bag.
 All authentic, all easy to picture.
 Some parts of the story are truly moving without being overly sentimental, while the steady pace, multi-layered plot and attention to detail invite eager turning of the page.
 ‘The Scarlet Key’ is all about life choices.
 It shows us that even when we think we don’t have a say, our future really is in our hands.
 A riveting read.”
-Nene 2016 via Goodreads
+Nene, Yeppoon, via Goodreads

 “My holiday has just started and ‘The Scarlet Key’ was the first book on my book list.
 I loved it and couldn’t put it down.
 Thank you Debbie for giving me so much pleasurable reading.
 I loved the story, the characters, the setting and how it all came together.
 I couldn’t put it down.
 A great read and I can’t wait until your next one.”
-Maya 2016
+Maya, Buderim

 Praise for Baby Farm

 “I couldn’t wait till Christmas to read Baby Farm and just had to dig in and read it.
 I loved it.
 What a fabulous read.
 I couldn’t put it down and was sorry when the story was all over!
 Can’t wait for your next book.”
-Jan 2015
+Jan

 “Baby Farm was great.
 I especially enjoyed going back to the 70’s and travelling the Brisbane streets in my mind.
 I loved the plot and was very interested in the forced adoptions as I know of the emotional pain women have experienced and also the problems adopting parents have had with their children.”
-MW 2015
+M.W.

-Mowbray Brothers, 2014, short story – eBook
+Mowbray Brothers, short story – eBook

 Saturday night, summer of 1920.
 Mowbray Park is where the local lads go for a laugh, a beer and a smoke.
 Eight-year-old Lucky sneaks out of bed to discover his brother and hero has taken a dare that could cost much more than his one shilling bet.